Recently Booked Cobia Fishing Charters In Corpus Christi, Tx

 Do I need a Corpus Christi fishing license for cobia and what are the bag limits for cobia in Corpus Christi?

 See here for more information on fishing licenses in Corpus Christi, bag limits for target species, and fishing season regulations in Corpus Christi.
-When in doubt, your fishing guide will always know the right rules and regulations in Corpus Christi.
+When in doubt, your guide will always know all the relevant rules and regulations in Corpus Christi.

 What is cobia fishing in Corpus Christi all about?